-Visitors can also ride horseback, snowshoe, ski, and snowmobile in the proposed national monument.
-Local resorts, restaurants, and retail businesses will likely benefit from increased visitation to the region with the establishment of a national monument.
+Visitors can also ride horseback, snow-shoe, ski, and snowmobile in the National Monument.
+The Lost Sierra Traverse, a twenty-five mile multi-day ski tour between the historic mining towns of Johnsville and Onion Valley, is located on the south-eastern boundary of the Monument.
+Local resorts, restaurants, and retail businesses will likely benefit from increased visitation to the region with the establishment of the National Monument.